USDA-SCINet/scinet-site/pages/guides/unlisted/logingov.md

 If you do not have a LincPass/AltLinc card or PIV exemption, you will need to use your Login.gov account to log on to SCINet systems.

-- When logging into SCINet systems, you will be presented with the SCINet login page:
+- When logging in to SCINet systems, you will be presented with the SCINet login page:
 ![]({{ site.baseurl }}/assets/img/guides/access/login.gov screenshots/login-landing.png)

 - Select “Login.gov or USDA LincPass”